philc/book-notes/psychology/principles - ray dalio.md

     significant impact relative to the size of the problem."
     * E.g. how to sustainably help 10k disadvantaged kids convert into positive contributors to society?
-  * "Giving away the money that I acquired during my lifetime -- and doing that well -- has been a joy, a challenge, and the appropriate thing to do at this stage in my life."

 ## Looking back from a higher level (Chap 8)